Practical Guide to Sending Caring Contacts

 For example, advice like “be kind to yourself” or “exercise can be helpful” may be said with supportive intent but is often are experienced by stressed or distressed individuals as demands – “if I could be kind to myself, I wouldn’t be suicidal” or “as if I’m not stressed enough - now I’m supposed to exercise?!”).

-Even avoid sentiments like, "I want you to believe in yourself," which puts the responsibility on them.
+Avoid sentiments like, "I want you to believe in yourself," which puts the responsibility on them.

 Similarly, appointment reminders can often distract from the Caring Contacts message or a reminder of something they don’t want to or must do.